highfidelity/hifi-docs-grav-content/04.build-guide/04.windows-64-bit/docs.md

 Download and unzip the [VCPKG repository](https://github.com/Microsoft/vcpkg) into `C:/src/`.

-Follow the instructions in the [readme](https://github.com/Microsoft/vcpkg/blob/master/README.md) to bootstrap vcpkg in a Developer Command Prompt.
+Follow the instructions in the [readme](https://github.com/Microsoft/vcpkg/blob/master/README.md) to bootstrap vcpkg using a Developer Command Prompt.

 Set an environment variable VCPKG_ROOT to the location of the cloned repository.
 Go to "Control Panel > System > Advanced System Settings > Environment Variables > New..." (or search “Environment Variables” in Start Search).
 Then, setup your vcpkg variables:
 * Set "Variable name": VCPKG_ROOT